 Pretty sure we're all thankful.

 While Virtue and Moir are undeniably amazing/sexy/talented/driven/insert adjective here, it's not like Reynolds and Lively are chumps.
-The Hollywood duo have starred in more blockbusters than we care to count, have hilarious senses of humor, and are ambitious to boot.
+The Hollywood duo have starred in more blockbusters than we care to count, have hilarious senses of humour, and are ambitious to boot.
 Did you know that Reynolds just bought a gin company?
-To top it all off, he and Lively seem like fantastic parents who would do anything — even if that means embarrassing themselves while decorating holiday cookies — to make daughters James and Ines happy.
+To top it all off, he and Lively seem like fantastic parents who would do anything — even if that means embarrassing themselves while decorating Christmas biscuits — to make daughters James and Ines happy.

 Perhaps, Reynolds could settle for enlisting Virtue and Moir's services only when he's in need of a couple babysitters.